cloud-native-singapore/helm-workshop/README.md

 For example to:
-- Change the tag for the image during resource and deploy different versions using the same manifest files.
+- Change the tag for the image of a podSpec and deploy different versions using the same manifest files.
 Or, ...
 - Modify the contents of the ConfigMap without having to worry about wrapping it in yaml...

-[Helm](https://github.com/kubernetes/helm) comes with a very powerfull templating engine (which is just one of it's features).
+[Helm](https://github.com/kubernetes/helm) comes with a very powerfull templating engine (which is just one of its features).

 First, follow the [Helm Installation Guide](https://github.com/kubernetes/helm/blob/master/docs/install.md)